deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/personal-finance.md

 - axio
 - [Cashews](https://cashews.finance/)

+## Others

+- Folks, I’ve some big plans of my own this year that’s going to suck the money out of my wallet.
+So, I’ll have to ditch this trip to Goa (adulting sucks).
+But come and hang out with me at home before you all go, and we’ll have a blast?

 ## Links

 [Robert Kiyosaki From 'Rich Dad Poor Dad' Opens Up On Money, Personal Finance & More | TRS 337 - YouTube](https://www.youtube.com/watch?v=byJgRDFdUj0)